finagle/finagle.github.io/source/blog/2019-05-29-winter-spring.md

 We’ve added support for trailing headers to our HTTP implementation.
-Although trailers were once considered fringe, especially since no browser supports trailers, and vanishingly few CDNs or webservers do, trailers have in the last few years gained significant transaction because gRPC uses them for signaling stream errors.
+Although trailers were once considered fringe, especially since no browser supports trailers, and vanishingly few CDNs or webservers do, trailers have in the last few years gained significant traction because gRPC uses them for signaling stream errors.
 Trailers are an important piece in the puzzle in making finagle-http compatible with remote peers that speak the gRPC protocol.

-Header validation support was reworked in Finagle, so that they are now totally RFC-7230-compliant.
+Header validation support was reworked in Finagle, so that it is now totally RFC-7230-compliant.
 This will give us higher confidence that we are writing spec-compliant HTTP clients and servers.